arman000/mcfly/README.md

 Mcfly is a database table versioning system.
 It's useful for tracking and auditing changes to database tables.
-It's also very easy to access the current state of Mcfly tables at any point in time.
+It's also very easy to access the state of Mcfly tables at any point in its history.

 ![](http://i.imgur.com/IG77ww0.jpg)